Eye discharge — also known as eye mucus, goop, eye gunk, or eye boogers — may concern many people.

 Sleep crust is a combination of mucus, exfoliated skin cells, tears, and oils created or shed by the eye during sleep.
 It is a natural and healthy part of eye function.4 During the day, all the morning mucus washes away when you blink tears.

 This stops the morning mucus from remaining in your eyes.
-However, when you are asleep, gravity and the fact that you are not blinking make the sleep crust collect in the corner of your eye.
+However, gravity and the fact that you are not blinking make the sleep crust collect in the corner of your eye when you are asleep.

 Blepharitis is a common eye condition that makes your eyelids swollen, red, irritated, and itchy.
 It can lead to crusty dandruff-like flakes on your eyelashes.